nalgeon/redka/README.md

 ```
 Command    Go API                    Description
 -------    ------                    -----------
+DBSIZE     DB.Key().Len              Returns the total number of keys.
 DEL        DB.Key().Delete           Deletes one or more keys.
 EXISTS     DB.Key().Count            Determines whether one or more keys exist.
 EXPIRE     DB.Key().Expire           Sets the expiration time of a key (in seconds).
 EXPIREAT   DB.Key().ExpireAt         Sets the expiration time of a key to a Unix timestamp.
+FLUSHDB    DB.Key().DeleteAll        Deletes all keys from the database.
 KEYS       DB.Key().Keys             Returns all key names that match a pattern.
 PERSIST    DB.Key().Persist          Removes the expiration time of a key.
 PEXPIRE    DB.Key().Expire           Sets the expiration time of a key in ms.